bvbohnen/X3_Customizer/Documentation.md

        * source_folder:
          - Subfolder in the addon directory containing unmodified files, internally having the same folder structure as addon to be used when writing out transform results.
+         - Folder will be created if it does not exist, and may be populated with any source files that can be extracted from the primary folders and are needed by transforms.
          - (eg. output to addon	ypes will source from input in addon\source_folder	ypes).

        * summary_file: